-For the career young, the shorter past blocks will not shaken the present block but the large future blocks will put more weight on the The shorter past blocks will not shake the present block for the early career starters, but the large pile of future blocks will exert pressure.
-For the long-term career professionals, one misaligned block of the past can make the whole stack unstable, let the present block fall, and threaten the existence of the future blocks.
+For the career young, the shorter past blocks will not shake the present block, but the large future blocks will put more weight on The shorter past blocks will not shake the present block for the early career starters, but the large pile of future blocks will exert pressure.
+For long-term career professionals, one misaligned block of the past can make the whole stack unstable, let the present block fall, and threaten the existence of the future blocks.
 Either way, the present blocks are in a sensitive situation - pressure or not pressure from the past blocks, and break or make the future blocks.
 Those middle sets of blocks, the present block, the recent past block, and the upcoming future block, will form the balance between the past and the future unless some external force or King Kong tumbles the whole stack down.

 So what do you do if you want an illuminating past, a less fragile present, and a healthy stack toward the future?
 We can’t change the number of blocks we stack as our experience throughout our lives from past, present, and future, but we can influence its quality.
 Think of playing constructive-building Minecraft rather than destructive-style Fortnite.
 Which type of blocks do you want to build - gold, steel, wood, shiny, cracked?
 How do you want them stacked?
 Horizontally, vertically, or both?
 Do you want to build a castle, a fort, or a pyramid?
 Do you want something that is a work of art, science, or a hybrid?
 Do you want to spend much time making every block perfect or have fun stacking things?
 The ideas can go on and on.
 Last, play Minecraft as your career-building strategy.
 Stop wasting time destroying things, as in Fortnite.

 Here are some more articles you might like to read next: